 Digital or analog?
 That is the question

-When it comes to picking between analog or digital, it’s a pretty clear-cut choice which is going to be easier to read in such a small space such as the Menu Bar, but still, Apple provides a way to switch to an analog clock in the Menu Bar and you’d be surprised to know that despite the limitations in size, it’s relatively easy to read so long as you understand how an analog clock works.
+When it comes to picking between analog or digital, it’s a pretty clear-cut choice that is going to be easier to read in such a small space as the menu bar.
+Still, Apple provides a way to switch to an analog clock in the menu bar, and you’d be surprised to know that despite the limitations in size, it’s relatively easy to read so long as you understand how an analog clock works.

-Below, you can see an example of the analog clock in comparison to the digital clock in the Menu Bar of OS X:
+Below, you can see an example of the analog clock in comparison to the digital clock in the menu bar of macOS:

 Who should do this?

 Since digital clocks take significantly less time for most people to read, there’s no good reason for everybody to change to an analog clock in the menu bar.
 On the other hand, there are people out there who take a fascination with time and clocks and would want the cool little feature on their Mac – call them time enthusiasts.